VitalShell/Pinger/README.md

 ```

 ### Standard log with the increased timeout
-You can use `-t` option to increase time for waiting a reply.
+You can use the `-t` option to increase time for waiting a reply.
 ```
 # ./pinger.pl -h somehost.com -t 10
 ```